pauljcoles/cats/part2.md

 - **'ZERO TOLERANCE'** - not "try to avoid"
 - **'AUTOMATIC EXCLUSIONS'** - not "generally not recommended"

 The AI follows pseudocode and explicit commands while treating natural language as flexible guidance.

-## The "Made Up" Requirements Solution: Embracing AI Creativity

-### The Unexpected Discovery

-Here's something that surprised me: the agent kept adding requirements that weren't in the original spec.
-My first idea was to stop this behavior.

-Instead, I asked it to **share invented requirements in a separate section.**
+But, each instance of commanding language is backed up with pseudo code.

 ### The Conversation State Pattern